Heidelberg-NLP/xsrl_mbert_aligner/README.md

 # X-SRL Dataset and mBERT Word Aligner

-Code associated with the paper **X-SRL: A Parallel Cross-lingual Semantic Role Labeling Dataset**, to be presented @EMNLP 2020.
+Code associated with the paper **X-SRL: A Parallel Cross-lingual Semantic Role Labeling Dataset**, presented @EMNLP 2020.
+You can find the paper [here](https://www.aclweb.org/anthology/2020.emnlp-main.321.pdf)

 ## Citation